FOSSEE/OpenPLC/README.md

 ## Our story

-Few years ago we came across the need for a affordable and functional PLC for educational purposes.
+Few years ago we came across the need for an affordable and functional PLC for educational purposes.
 Every year, a large number of students in our colleges are undergoing training in PLCs without proper hands-on experience.
 The sky-high cost of the setup is a reason, also is the high maintenance because of being used by students.
 Vendor specific tools and work-flow, which are often complex, is another hindrance.

 ## Our solutions

 ### Hardware

 OpenPLC consists of **two** versions
-- OpenPLC Version 1 : Hardware based on AVR's [**ATmega16A**](https://www.microchip.com/wwwproducts/en/ATmega16) and programmed using **LD**
+- OpenPLC Version 1 : Hardware based on AVR's [**ATmega16A**](https://www.microchip.com/wwwproducts/en/ATmega16A) and programmed using **LD**
 - OpenPLC Version 2 : Hardware based on [**Raspberry Pi**](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and programmed using **FBD**

 As mentioned earlier, we are also providing a set of plug-and-play modules for practising a range of experiments.
 The current ones are